Search and Hit Enter

 Gluten free rough puff pastry tips

-I don’t use xanthan gum when it isn’t necessary, but I find it helpful here.
-It is particularly helpful when you are in the process of laminating the pastry.
+I don’t use xanthan gum when it isn’t necessary but I find it helpful here.
+It is particularly helpful when you are in the process of laminating the pastry, as the extra elasticity prevents the dough from breaking.

 You can experiment with the flours that work best for you.
 I have kept the recipe card rice flour free, but you can use it if it works for your needs.
 Make sure you add water according to how much your dough needs if you use different flours.
 Some need more or less liquid than others.